FlowFuse/node-red-dashboard/docs/user/template-examples.md

+---
+description: Get inspired with a variety of UI template examples in Node-RED Dashboard 2.0, enhancing your dashboard design process.
+---

 # UI Template Examples

 The UI Template node allows you to create custom widgets for your dashboard, as well as define custom CSS to style your dashboard in anyway you like.